Nissan GT-R coupe review

 Of course, power of this magnitude comes at a cost beyond the purchase price – the Nissan GT-R is unlikely to ever return much more than 20mpg in fuel economy and its 316g/km CO2 figure means it produces the emissions of three Nissan Micras.
 Insurance is likely to cost the kind of money that Ferrari owners are used to paying, too.
 One aspect will reassure you, though – the GT-R should offer the same reliability as any other Nissan.

 It has other welcome Nissan traits, too.
 Despite its intimidating on-paper potential, the GT-R is a car that anyone can jump in and drive smoothly.
-It has a flexible engine that doesn’t get upset in urban conditions like some supercars do.
+It has a flexible engine and automatic gearbox that doesn’t get upset in urban conditions like some supercars do.

-The GT-R has been around for a while now, but has been constantly developed throughout its time on sale to keep it on par with the world’s most capable sports cars.
+The GT-R has been around for a while now, but has been constantly developed throughout its time on sale to keep it on par with the world’s most capable sports cars, and the latest Nismo version is likely to be its swansong.
+With no replacement on the horizon, it will be a sad day when it’s finally retired from showrooms.